-What is Glanzmann's Thrombathenia (GT)?
+What is Glanzmann's Thrombasthenia (GT)?

-Glanzmann's thrombasthenia (GT) is an extremely rare, autosomal recessive disorder of the blood, in which the platelets lack GPIIb/IIIa.
+Glanzmann's Thrombasthenia (GT) is an extremely rare, autosomal recessive disorder of the blood, in which the platelets lack GPIIb/IIIa.
 Hence, no fibrinogen bridging can occur, and bleeding time is significantly prolonged.
 GT can be life-threatening.
 Like Bernard-Soulier Syndrome, carriers experience bruising, nosebleeds, and bleeding in the mouth and gums.

 The effects of this inherited disorder, first described in 1918, begin in early childhood.
 Severe intermittent bleeding from the mucous membranes occurs and, in some cases, gastrointestinal bleeding and intracranial hemorrhage follow.